AKASHAorg/librenotlibra.info/index.md

 - [Nouriel Roubini outlines the 2020 recession risk](https://ftalphaville.ft.com/2019/06/21/1561105108000/Nouriel-Roubini-outlines-the-2020-recession-risk/), Izabella Kaminska, Financial Times

 ### Distributed oppression
-Recently-announced Facebook technologies such as "AI on the Edge" pose a massive threat to freedom of speech, and this becomes a threat to commercial participation in society too when allied with Libra.
+Recently-announced Facebook technologies such as their instantiation of "AI on the Edge" pose a massive threat to freedom of speech, and this becomes a threat to commercial participation in society too when allied with Libra.

 My AI on my device, good.
-Their AI on my device, doubleplusungood.
+Facebook's AI on my device, doubleplusungood.

 Facebook presents this as “safeguarding” when it is in fact the tool of Orwellian oppression.